FastConnect: With an Oracle Partner

 For general information about the prefixes, see Basic Network Diagrams.

-You can specify your public IP prefixes when you create the virtual circuit.
+You can specify public IP prefixes when you create the virtual circuit.
 See Task 3: Set up virtual circuits.

 You can add or remove public IP prefixes later after creating the virtual circuit.
 See To edit a virtual circuit.
-If you add a new prefix, Oracle first verifies your company's ownership before advertising it across the connection.
-If you remove a prefix, Oracle stops advertising the prefix within a few minutes of your editing the virtual circuit.
+If you add a new prefix, Oracle first verifies ownership before advertising it across the connection.
+If you remove a prefix, Oracle stops advertising the prefix within a few minutes of editing the virtual circuit.

-- Click Move Resource.
+- Select Move Resource.

-Monitoring Your Connection
+Monitoring a Connection

-You can monitor the health, capacity, and performance of your Oracle Cloud Infrastructure resources by using metrics, alarms, and notifications.
+You can monitor the health, capacity, and performance of Oracle Cloud Infrastructure resources by using metrics, alarms, and notifications.
 For more information, see Monitoring and Notifications.